drostlab/myTAI/README.md

 therefore aims to provide a standard approach to investigate the evolution of biological processes in the context of transcriptome conservation.

-In particular, `myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and developmental process of interest.
+In particular, `myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and biological process of interest.
 Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own phylotranscriptomics research.

 The following tutorials will provide use cases and detailed explainations of how to quantify transcriptome conservation with `myTAI` and how to interpret the results generated with this software tool.